exape1387/agora_nlp_executor/README.md

-# Welcome to the Clinical NLP extraction project made as a test assessment for Axpo
+# Welcome to the Clinical NLP extraction project made as a test assessment for Agora

 Below in this file I will describe key project's features, how to use it and answer a bunch of questions from Assessment task.pdf